-The three biggest determinants to charge times are the weather (sunny/cloudy), shadows and angle of panel.
+The three biggest determinants to charge times are the weather (sunny/cloudy), shadows and angle of the panel.
 You cannot control the weather, but you can control the last two.

-Shadows ‐ Try to get the panels as far away from your body and seat posts as possible.
+Shadows Try to get the panels as far away from your body and seat posts as possible.
 This will decrease the likelihood that you create a shadow that falls across the panel and decreases output.

-Angle ‐ The best orientation for the panel is perpendicular to the sun.
-It depends on your route, time of year and geographic location, but you might want to setup your panels so that you can adjust them over the course of the day.
+Angle The best orientation for the panel is perpendicular to the sun.
+It depends on your route, time of year and geographic location, but you might want to set up your panels so that you can adjust them over the course of the day.
 Example: if you are pedaling due West across North Dakota, you would want to tilt them so that they point to the left (South) of the bike.
 When you stop for a break, make sure to adjust the panels for optimum charging.